 Participants with SIL who are required to quarantine or self-isolate can also access these supports.

-The two new support items are:
+The 2 support items are:

 The NDIS will not cover additional administrative costs, staff sick leave, medical costs associated with a hospital stay or everyday expenses.